Polarized vs. Gradient Lenses: Updated with Pros & Cons

 Cons

-• Even though gradient glasses have a tint that reduces sun glare but it does not block the UV rays harming your eyes.
+• Even though gradient glasses have a tint that reduces sun glare it does not completely block the UV rays harming your eyes.

 • They just reduce the intensity of the light.
 Hence, they are not exactly healthy for your eyes and are also not the best choice in high-glare surroundings.